 Jerry Davis (President) has been a leader of creative enterprises of all kinds.
 Since 1991 he has been in the forefront of animated movies, beginning with Pixar’s original TOY STORY.
 His other projects include Warner Bros.’
 IRON GIANT (based on Ted Hughes’ famous novel The Iron Man, Fox’s ICE AGE, and he produced two movies with children’s book author William Joyce: ROBOTS (2005) and EPIC (2013).
 As Chief Creative Officer for Starz Animation, Jerry Executive Produced EVERYONE’S HERO and SPACE CHIMPS.
 He’s a former board member of Producers Guild of America and gave his first TEDx talk in 2015 about creative leadership.
 Jerry was mentored by legendary Broadway producer Alexander H. Cohen and went on to produce four successful off-Broadway shows.
 He is also a proud published author himself: Little Chicken's Big Day (Simon & Schuster).

-Katie Davis (School Director) is the author/illustrator of over a dozen traditionally published books for children, from picture books to middle grade and young adult novels.
+Katie Davis (CEO, School Director) is the author/illustrator of over a dozen traditionally published books for children, from picture books to middle grade and young adult novels.
 They’ve sold over 755,000 copies worldwide, which is why she self-published How to Write a Children's Book and How to Promote Your Children's Book, both #1 Amazon bestsellers.

 Because Katie’s secret superpower is her ability to teach writers about writing, tech, and marketing their books, she created digital self-led courses and products for writers such as How to Create Your Author Platform (and Market Your Books without Being Pushy), Video Idiot Boot Camp, and Launch Your Book Blueprint.
 She’s also co-created the largest and first live online conference of its kind, Picture Book Summit.
 Even though Katie’s podcast, Brain Burps About Books, has just ended its six-year run, it still consistently ranks in the top 10 book-related categories.
 She has appeared regularly on WTNH recommending children’s books and recently gave her first TEDx talk, The Positive Power of Procrastination (and How to Use it for Good, Not Evil).
 Katie has been honored to speak everywhere from a maximum security prison, to elementary schools, to university level, including UCONN and Yale, and has keynoted conferences and fundraising galas.